 Students going into grade 11 must take one of the following ministry designated courses to complete their graduation requirements.
 Note that some of our senior electives are Board Authorized Courses (BAA) that do not meet this requirement or AP courses that also do not meet this requirement.

 This is a survey course intended to introduce three areas of study – introducing students to political studies and current global trends, historical inquiry and ethical assessment, and geographical awareness in an ever changing global climate.
-The course will emphasize inquiry based learning and research.
+The course will emphasize inquiry-based learning and research.
 For further info please visit the ministry website below.
 This course counts towards graduation credits.